schell/renderling/manual/src/skybox.md

-# Skybox 🌌
+# Rendering a skybox 🌌

 One of the most striking effects we can provide is a [skybox](https://en.wikipedia.org/wiki/Skybox_(video_games)).

-Using a skybox is an easy way to improve immersion, and with `renderling` your skyboxes also illuminate the scene.
+Using a skybox is an easy way to improve immersion, and with `renderling` your skyboxes can also illuminate the scene, but we'll save that for a later example.
+For now let's set up simple skybox for our marble bust scene.

 ## Building on the stage example